-A notice of the neighborhood meeting was also sent via email to all neighborhood associations with emails listed with the City and located within 1 mile of the Subject Crossing two days prior to the meeting (Attachment 5).
-A separate email notification was sent to the MRP email listserv developed through the line siting process as a courtesy also two days before the neighborhood meeting (Attachment 6).
+A notice of the neighborhood meeting was also sent via email to all neighborhood associations with emails listed with the City and located within 1 mile of the Subject Crossing the morning of the meeting (Attachment 5).
+A separate email notification was sent to the MRP email listserv developed through the line siting process as a courtesy also on the day of the neighborhood meeting (Attachment 6).
+TEP received general comments in response to the courtesy email notification.
+Comments included questions on why the meeting was in-person and not virtual, concerns that the email notification was sent with too short of notice, and opposition to the transmission line being overhead.